zoe-pith/pith-site/sections/about.md

 Pith is an eclectic pursuit of social and artful dining experiences.
 Our communal supper club is held in a beautiful townhouse in Brooklyn.
 Ten guests get to know one another during an elegant meal.
 # menu
-Charred sunchoke with caviar
+Sunchoke charred with caviar
 Bone marrow and olive pastry
 Celeriac soup with crispy black trumpets
-Bay scallop crudo with tomatillo and ground cherry
+Scallop raw with tomatillo and ground cherry
 Cauliflower with ricotta and oregano
 Buttery crab with lemon and kohlrabi
 Pork chop with polenta and parsley